Mix. Mingle. Drink. Listen. All @ The Max.

 What are the upcoming concerts?

-:Mix@ the Max is a monthly event and the upcoming concerts are listed on the Mix @ the Max page of the DSO website: dso.org/mix
+Mix @ The Max is a monthly event and the upcoming concerts are listed on this page.
+Tickets can be also be purchased using the DSO to Go mobile app.